 Personalities: Don’t let barriers become obstacles in growing along the Personality Success Path, a natural and necessary process for building relationships with listeners.

 The truth is: The format clock has little to do with a personality’s responsibility to entertain.

 Working with a morning show recently, the topic turned to familiar territory:

 Our competition is allowed more freedom to talk for longer periods of time.
-Isn’t that an advantage that will be hard for us to compete with?
+Isn’t that an advantage that will be hard to compete with?
+What can we do?

-It’s a great discussion, but one that usually ends with a chicken/egg debate:
+It’s a great discussion, but one that usually ends in a chicken or egg debate: